cloudposse/atmos/website/docs/core-concepts/components/remote-state.md

 :::info

-In Atmos, Remote State is implemented by using these modules:
+In Atmos, Terraform Remote State is implemented by using these modules:

 - [terraform-provider-utils](https://github.com/cloudposse/terraform-provider-utils) - The Cloud Posse Terraform Provider for various utilities, including stack configuration management